 As described above, DMAS was directed by the Virginia General Assembly and the Governor to seek approval from the federal government for a waiver amendment to extend coverage for FAMIS MOMS to 12 months postpartum.
-DMAS submitted its waiver amendment application to CMS March 31, 2021.
-On November 18, 2021, CMS approved Virginia's request to amend the Demonstration to test the effects of providing state plan benefits to postpartum individuals in Medicaid and CHIP with income up to and including 200 percent of the federal poverty level (FPL), for a total of 12 months.
-The Commonwealth will provide continuous eligibility for these individuals during the entire postpartum period, ensuring continuity of coverage.
-Through this amendment, DMAS aims to strengthen overall coverage and improve the health of mothers in Virginia, while reducing the rate of maternal mortality and severe morbidity by addressing continuity of care during the critical postpartum months.
+On November 18, 2021, CMS approved Virginia's request, and effective July 1, 2022, DMAS implemented extended postpartum coverage for covered populations.
+DMAS aims to leverage this new extended coverage to smooth transitions post-PHE and ultimately to improve the health of mothers and infants in Virginia.